joonhsong/CryptoTrader/README.md

 ## Focus and Purpose
 Many sources from the Internet describe how to use LSTM model to predict stock/crypto price.
 However, in recent years, transformer has replaced many models including
 LSTM and RNN, which makes using LSTM feel outdated.
+Also, I have tried to use LSTM model, but the learning process was quite slow.
 Consequently, I will be researching more on how to apply transformer, informer particularly, on predicting the market.
 I want to focus on exploring informer suggested in the paper "Informer: Beyond Efficient Transformer for Long Sequence Time-Series Forecasting", as it suggests improvements on original transformer model and apply it to time series data for forecasting.
 There have been many attempts to use AI/machine learning to decide when to buy and sell.
 Not only that, I intend to let AI decide which coin to invest in.